zsteinkamp/zsteinkamp.github.io/_posts/2019-08-10-how-to-interview-post.markdown

 Rather than abruptly stopping a meandering candidate and redirecting back to your topic, acknowledge what they have said and gently bring them back to the topic.
 Hopefully you don't have to do this more than a couple times.
 Otherwise, that's a red flag.

 ## Soft Questions
 The hiring manager may have assigned some soft questions for you to ask.
 Ask them as written, and take notes with the candidate's answer.
 Pen and paper works well, but if you must use your laptop, let the candidate know you are taking notes and not reading email.
 (NOTE: Do not read email. :) Keep the candidate on track -- with open-ended questions a nervous candidate may wander off topic.
-Stick to your plan.
+Stick to your plan and stick to your schedule.

 ## Technical Questions
 A good technical question allows the candidate to demonstrate understanding, not just knowledge.
 For example, rather than asking the candidate to list the states of a TCP connection, ask them to explain why TCP connections have different states.
 Drill into candidate answers with more "why?" questions rather than "what?" questions.